-- Interest rates are still below historic numbers.
+- Despite mortgage interest rates being over 4%, rates are still below historic numbers.

-- 88% of property managers raised their rent in the last 12 months!
+- 88% of property managers raised their rents in the last 12 months!

 - The credit score requirements for mortgage approval continue to fall.

 Saving for a down payment is often the biggest hurdle for a first-time homebuyer.
 Depending on where you live, median income, median rents, and home prices all vary.
-So, we set out to find out how long would it take you to save for a down payment in each state?
+So, we set out to find out how long it would take to save for a down payment in each state.

 Using data from the United States Census Bureau and Zillow, we determined how long it would take, nationwide, for a first-time buyer to save enough money for a down payment on their dream home.
 There is a long-standing ‘rule’ that a household should not pay more than 28% of their income on their monthly housing expense.